raulvazquez7/medical-bot/README.md

 ### Observability with LangSmith

-The entire application is integrated with [LangSmith](https://smith.langchain.com/) for end-to-end observability.
-Full tracing allows for detailed debugging and performance monitoring of every component in the RAG chain.
+The entire agentic graph is integrated with [LangSmith](https://smith.langchain.com/) for end-to-end observability.
+Full tracing allows for detailed debugging of the agent's reasoning, tool usage, and state changes at every step of the graph.

 ### Multi-Layered Guardrails

-Given the sensitive nature of medical information, the chatbot implements three distinct layers of safety checks: a pre-processing guardrail for scope control, a prompt-level guardrail to ensure safe and factual responses, and a retrieval-level guardrail.
+Given the sensitive nature of medical information, the chatbot implements three distinct layers of safety checks.

-1.  **Triage Guardrail (Pre-processing):** Before attempting to answer, a preliminary LLM call analyzes the user's query to identify the mentioned medication and checks if it belongs to the knowledge base.
-If the medication is unknown, the bot refuses to answer and lists the medications it can discuss.
+1.  **Intent Router Guardrail:** The initial router node acts as the first line of defense.
+By classifying the user's intent, it can immediately identify if a question is about a known medicine or is out of scope, preventing the agent from attempting to answer questions for which it has no data.
 2.  **Prompt-Level Guardrail:** The final prompt sent to the LLM contains a critical safety rule that strictly forbids providing medical advice and forces it to base its answer exclusively on the provided context.
-3.  **Retrieval-Level Guardrail (Metadata Filtering):** To prevent context contamination between different medication leaflets, the retrieval pipeline is enhanced with strict metadata filtering.
-When the agent identifies the specific medication(s) relevant to a query, it forces the vector search to consider **only** the chunks belonging to those leaflets.
-This is a critical safety feature that prevents the model from generating answers based on information from the wrong drug.
+3.  **Retrieval-Level Guardrail (Metadata Filtering):** *[Future implementation]* To prevent context contamination, the retrieval pipeline will be enhanced with metadata filtering.
+When the agent identifies the relevant medication(s), it will force the vector search to consider **only** the chunks belonging to those leaflets.

 ## Robust Evaluation Framework